pytorch/hub/sigsep_open-unmix-pytorch_umx.md

 Each target model is based on a three-layer bidirectional deep LSTM.
 The model learns to predict the magnitude spectrogram of a target source, like vocals, from the magnitude spectrogram of a mixture input.
 Internally, the prediction is obtained by applying a mask on the input.
 The model is optimized in the magnitude domain using mean squared error.

-A `Separator` meta-model puts together multiple _Open-unmix_ spectrogram models for each desired target, and combines their output through a multichannel generalized Wiener filter, before application of inverse STFTs using `torchaudio`.
+A `Separator` meta-model (as shown in the code example above) puts together multiple _Open-unmix_ spectrogram models for each desired target, and combines their output through a multichannel generalized Wiener filter, before application of inverse STFTs using `torchaudio`.
 The filtering is differentiable (but parameter-free) version of [norbert](https://github.com/sigsep/norbert).

 ### Pre-trained `Separator` models